The heterogeneous impact of the EU-Canada agreement with causal machine learning: Data and preliminary evidence

-As for firms, we first need to drop those that have never exported to Canada because they are not directly concerned about the signature of the CETA.
+As for firms, we first need to exclude those that have never exported to Canada, as they are not directly affected by the CETA signature.
 Then, following a basic definition of multiproduct firms, we will consider only those that export at least two products to Canada.
-In this case, as from Figure \ref{fig:coverage firms}, we can see that only about 10.5\% of French exporters reach Canada as an export destination.
-Among them, about 40\% are multiproduct firms and can sell a portfolio of at least two products in Canada.
+In this case, as shown in Figure \ref{fig:coverage firms}, only about 10.5\% of French exporters reach Canada as an export destination.
+Among them, about 40\% are multiproduct firms with a portfolio of at least two products in Canada.
 Finally, among the latter, 79.8\% have seen a tariff or non-tariff change in at least one of their products exported to Canada after CETA.

 In the second part of the paper, the subset of multiproduct firms is of special interest to us not only because they are relevant in terms of aggregate trade flows (2.55 billion euros vs 3 billion euros of total exports to Canada) but also because they are a segment that potentially shows adjustments in product scope, which would be otherwise hidden if we do not consider the firm-level dimension.
 In Appendix Figure \ref{fig:products per exporter}, we show French exporters' distribution of product portfolios to Canada.